starknet-edu/starknetbook/src/draft-censorship-resistance.md

     * Forced Trade

     The flow of the escape hatch is the following although they vary depending on the specific application StarkEx serves.
-However, in general, there are two possible flows, based on how you, the aplication, respond to the forced request:
+However, in general, there are two possible flows, based on how you, the application, respond to the forced request:

     * Option 1: The application serves the forced operation.
     * Option 2: They do not serve the forced operation.